- Doctor of Philosophy, College of Communication, The University of Texas at Austin (William Powers Fellow)

 A former journalist (Ft.
 Worth Star-Telegram) and communications specialist (Houston Astros organization), Dr. Holton collaborates across multiple disciplines, including sociology, nursing, health communication, computer science, mechanical engineering, philosophy, strategic communication, and honors programs.
 His teaching areas include digital and social media, social media and news media theory, and health and disabilities communication.

 He enjoys trail running, hiking, snowboarding, and peak summiting.
-He makes his home in Salt Lake City, spending time with his dog, Dezi, and enjoying the city's live music scene.
+He makes his home in Salt Lake City with his wife, Katy Love, and their rescue dogs, Dezi and Roark.